-The left side of your NEC Versa 2200C has two slots for PC cards and a hard disk drive compartment.
-(There is also port cut-out on this side for the optional internal modem.)
+The left side of your NEC Versa 2205C has two slots for PC cards, a port for an internal modem, and a hard disk drive compartment.

 Left side

 PC Card Slots - PCMCIA is a standard interface for peripheral devices like fax/modems, local area network (LAN) cards, storage cards, and pagers.
 A PC card is about the size and shape of a credit card and inserts into one of the two slots.